How much does a server cost in 2025?

 • Space, power and cooling: To host a server, you need a dedicated space with the right power supply and cooling capabilities.
 This adds to your operational costs – especially if you have a small office.

-Server costs: Should you rent or buy a server?
+Server costs: Should you buy or rent a server?

 As you can see, renting and buying a server both have their advantages and disadvantages.
 In the end, whether you should rent or buy a server comes down to your business needs.